AVEVA/CONNECT-data-services-developer-docs/Content_Portal/Overview/What-Is-OCS.md

 OCS offers the following capabilities:

-**QUESTION: We ordered these with the ones most relevant and eye-catching to users first.
-They are all important, we might need additional sections, and/or to re-order these.**

 * [Remote monitoring from the network edge](#remote-monitoring-from-the-network-edge)
 * [Easy data import (ingress)](#easy-data-import)
 * [Data aggregation from many sources](#data-aggregation-from-many-sources)